 - Opastonline.com (http://www.opastonline.com/advance-environmental-waste-management-recycling/)

 OK.
 So now that we see the challenge, here’s the solution I worked out:

-You *could* hand-select 1,000 keywords in SEMRush and send them to the Keyword Analyzer tool, which will then show you competitors per keyword (like above) and hand export each to Excel, and then you might be able to do some wizardry in Excel to find the most mentioned top competitors for the overall keyword topic.
+You *could* hand-select 1,000 keywords in SEMRush and send them to Keyword Overview, which will then show you competitors per keyword (like above) and hand export each to Excel, and then you might be able to do some wizardry in Excel to find the most mentioned top competitors for the overall keyword topic.